Financial Literacy Basics

 Common misconceptions

-Misconception one: the wages on a W-2 should match my pay stub year-to-date.
+The first is the assumption that the wages on a W-2 should match the year-to-date number on any pay stub.
 They should match the year-to-date numbers from your last paycheck of the year, but not necessarily a mid-year pay stub.
 And the wage figure that matches is usually the YTD gross minus any pre-tax deductions (Box 1), not the YTD gross itself.

-Misconception two: I only need to file taxes if I owe.
+The second is the idea that you only need to file taxes if you owe.
 Most U.S. employees are required to file regardless of whether they owe additional tax.
 Filing reconciles the year and triggers any refund owed.
 The IRS keeps refunds unclaimed after a certain number of years.

-Misconception three: my W-2 covers everything I earned.
+The third is the belief that a W-2 covers everything you earned.
 It covers everything you earned as an employee from that employer.
 Income from other jobs, freelance work, investments, or side businesses is reported separately — usually on 1099 forms, which we cover in our piece on what is a 1099 form.

 What research and experts say